June 27th – June 30th, 2019, Cambridge, Boston, USA

 As a participant, you will have the possibility to present your scientific experience and discuss the results of your own research with a Bayer expert.
 You will be able to interact and network with scientists and managers from Bayer’s R&D organization and discuss job opportunities, e.g. at our Precision Cardiology Lab in Cambridge, MA.

 The event takes place at the “Royal Sonesta” in Cambridge, Massachusetts, USA.
 Within this global innovation hotbed, this venue provides a unique setting for scientific exchange.
 Ahead of the workshop we offer the possibility to attend a Symposium on Precision Medicine in Cardiovascular Diseases on June 27th, 2019.

 At the workshop, you will be asked to present a scientific poster on your research from your previous or ongoing project.
 In addition, you will participate in Case Studies that allow you to dig into pharmaceutical drug development and discuss relevant scientific questions from Bayer’s business.
-Several talks about cardiovascular research and data science at Bayer, our engagement in external innovation, experiences from Bayer staff scientists and your personal development opportunities will all familiarize you with the environment we offer to scientists joining us.
+Several talks about cardiovascular and lung research and data science at Bayer, our engagement in external innovation, experiences from Bayer staff scientists and your personal development opportunities will all familiarize you with the environment we offer to scientists joining us.